Introduction to PowerShell Rename-Item

 Conclusion

-Rename-Item is a good tool to rename single or multiple files, extensions, folders, registry, etc. But it cannot move or copy the files.
+Rename-Item is an excellent tool to rename single or multiple files, extensions, folders, registry, etc. But it cannot move or copy the files.
 For them, there are different cmdlets available.

 Recommended Articles

 This is a guide to PowerShell Rename-Item.
-Here we discuss the basic introduction, parameter, examples to implement with appropriate codes and outputs.
+Here we discuss the basic introduction, parameters, and examples to implement with appropriate codes and outputs.
 You can also go through our other related articles to learn more –